Skip to main content

 Explanation of Benefits

-When you use your prescription drug benefits, we will send you an Explanation of Benefits statement in the mail.
-The statement will include:
+When you use your prescription drug benefits, we will send you an Explanation of Benefits (EOB) statement in the mail.
+This is for your Medicare prescription drug coverage (Part D).
+Your EOB shows:

 Search for Covered Drugs